-The filing of an appeal with the provost will not operate to stay the effect of the sanctions imposed.
-The appeal may request that sanctions be stayed or modified pending determination of the appeal, and the provost may act on such request at his or her discretion.
+Filing an appeal with the Provost will not operate to stay the effect of the sanctions imposed.
+The appeal may request that sanctions be stayed or modified pending determination of the appeal, and the Provost may act on such request at his or her discretion.

-If a student withdraws from School while charges against him or her are pending, or as part of a negotiated settlement of such charges, this fact will be communicated to the registrar and the student will not be allowed to re-enroll unless he or she presents evidence that permission for re-enrollment has been granted by the associate dean for education.
+If a student withdraws from the School while charges against him or her are pending, or as part of a negotiated settlement of such charges, this fact will be communicated to the Registrar and the student will not be allowed to re-enroll unless s/he presents evidence that permission for re-enrollment has been granted by the Associate Dean for Education.
 If the student withdrew while charges were pending, permission for re-enrollment will be granted only after the charges have been resolved.
 The School may continue the process of investigating and resolving charges of academic misconduct made against a student even if a student withdraws from the School while the charges of academic misconduct are pending.

-8. Violations by Students Who Are Not Enrolled in a School of Public Health Degree Program
+6. Violations by Students Not Enrolled in a School of Public Health Degree Program

-If such a student is found guilty of academic misconduct, in addition to the sanctions that may be imposed as specified in Section 4, such a student may be prohibited from taking additional courses at the School of Public Health, and the finding of academic misconduct will be reported to the school in which the student is enrolled.
+If such a student is found guilty of academic misconduct, in addition to any sanctions that may be imposed, such a student may be prohibited from taking additional courses at the School of Public Health, and any findings of academic misconduct will be reported to the School at which the student is enrolled.